ajmahato/IS7024_01_23/README.md

 # IS7024_01_23
 ***
 Design Document
-Ajay Mahato
+- Ajay Mahato
-Mohammed Tahir Madni
+- Mohammed Tahir Madni
-Nishit Raj
+- Nishit Raj
-Ranjay Bose
+- Ranjay Bose

 ## Introduction
 ***
-Have you explored the challenges of searching for a rental property?
-It can be quite a hassle.
-Sometimes, you come across a property that doesn't meet your preferences, and when you finally stumble upon a desirable one, you realize that it lacks nearby amenities, prompting you to restart your search for a more suitable place.
+Are you tired of the monotony of your daily routine, from work or school on weekdays to city exploration on weekends?
+Do you long for the exhilaration of adventure and the thrill of venturing off the beaten path?
+We have the ideal solution for you.

-This is where Property Finder comes to your rescue.
-Not only does it present you with the finest available rental properties in the market, but it also provides an extensive catalog of amenities surrounding each property.
-With Property Finder, you can effortlessly filter properties by area, price range, and other specific criteria, streamlining your search for the perfect rental home.
+Introducing **HikeIt**, your ultimate weekend getaway companion.
+We proudly present a meticulously curated selection of hiking trails from across the United States, guaranteed to ignite your sense of adventure.
+What sets us apart is that we don't just provide you with trail information; we also offer insights into the surrounding areas.
+This allows you to plan your entire weekend escape, including accommodations, dining options, and more.

 ## Data Feeds
 ***